justintemps/justintemps/src/lib/content/pages/notes.md

 ---
 title: Notes to myself
 description: Things I wrote down so I wouldn't forget.
+Click on a tag to filter by topic.
 ---